 When Output Enable is enabled (LOW), the parallel output buffers receive data from the output register.
-When \overline{OE} is HIGH, the output data bus (Qn) goes into a high impedance state.
+When $\overline{OE}$ is HIGH, the output data bus (Qn) goes into a high impedance state.

-$LOAD(\overline{LD})$
+LOAD (LD)

 This is a dual purpose pin.
-During Master Reset, the state of the $\overline{\text{LD}}$ input determines one of two default offset values (127 or 1,023) for the $\overline{\text{PAE}}$ and $\overline{\text{PAF}}$ flags, along with the method by which these offset registers can be programmed, parallel or serial.
-After Master Reset, $\overline{\text{LD}}$ enables write operations to and read operations from the offset registers.
+During Master Reset, the state of the $\overline{LD}$ input determines one of two default offset values (127 or 1,023) for the PAE and PAF flags, along with the method by which these offset registers can be programmed, parallel or serial.
+After Master Reset, $\overline{LD}$ enables write operations to and read operations from the offset registers.
 Only the offset loading method currently selected can be used to write to the registers.
 Offset registers can be read only in parallel.
-A LOW on $\overline{\text{LD}}$ during Master Reset selects a default $\overline{\text{PAE}}$ offset value of 07FH (a threshold 127 words from the empty boundary), a default $\overline{\text{PAF}}$ offset value of 07FH (a threshold 127 words from the full boundary), and parallel loading of other offset values.
-A HIGH on $\overline{\text{LD}}$ during Master Reset selects a default $\overline{\text{PAE}}$ offset value of 3FFH (a threshold 1,023 words from the empty boundary), a default $\overline{\text{PAF}}$ offset value of 3FFH (a threshold 1,023 words from the empty boundary), and serial loading of other offset value of 3FFH (a threshold 1,023 words from the empty boundary), and serial loading of other offset value of 3FFH (a threshold 1,023 words from the empty boundary), and serial loading of other offset values.
+A LOW on $\overline{LD}$ during Master Reset selects a default PAE offset value of 07FH (a threshold 127 words from the full boundary), and parallel loading of other offset values.
+A HIGH on $\overline{LD}$ during Master Reset selects a default PAE offset value of 3FFH (a threshold 1,023 words from the empty boundary), a default PAF offset value of 3FFH (a threshold 1,023 words from the full boundary), a default PAF offset value of 3FFH (a threshold 1,023 words from the full boundary), a default PAF offset value of 3FFH (a threshold 1,023 words from the full boundary), a default PAF offset value of 3FFH (a threshold 1,023 words from the full boundary), a default PAF offset value of 3FFH (a threshold 1,023 words from the full boundary), a default PAF offset value of 3FFH (a threshold 1,023 words from the full boundary), a default PAF offset value of 3FFH (a threshold 1,023 words from the full boundary), a default PAF offset value of 3FFH (a threshold 1,023 words from the full boundary), a default PAF offset value of 3FFH (a threshold 1,023 words from the full boundary), a default PAF offset value of 3FFH (a threshold 1,023 words from the full boundary), a default PAF offset value of 3FFH (a threshold 1,023 words from the full boundary), a default PAF offset value of 3FFH (a threshold 1,023 words from the full boundary), a default PAF offset value of 3FFH (a threshold 1,023 words from the full boundary), a default PAF offset value of 3FFH (a threshold 1,023 words from the full boundary), a default PAF offset value of 3FFH (a threshold 1,02

-After Master Reset, the $\overline{\text{LD}}$ pin is used to activate the programming process of the flag offset values $\overline{\text{PAE}}$ and $\overline{\text{PAF}}$.
+After Master Reset, the $\overline{\text{LD}}$ pin is used to activate the programming process of the flag offset values $\overline{\text{PAE}}$ and $\overline{\text{PAF}}$ .
 Pulling $\overline{\text{LD}}$ LOW will begin a serial loading or parallel load or read of these offset values.
 See Figure 4, Programmable Flag Offset Programming Sequence.

-OUTPUTS:

-FULL FLAG (FF/IR)
+OUTPUTS: FULL FLAG (FF/IR)

 This is a dual purpose pin.
-In IDT Standard mode, the Full Flag (FF) function is selected.
-When the FIFO is full, \overline{FF} will go LOW, inhibiting further write operations.
-When \overline{FF} is HIGH, the FIFO is not full.
-If no reads are performed after a reset (either MRS or PRS), \overline{FF} will go LOW after D writes to the FIFO (D = 131,072 for the IDT72V295 and 262,144 for the IDT72V2105).
+In IDT Standard mode, the Full Flag ( $\overline{FF}$ ) function is selected.
+When the FIFO is full, $\overline{FF}$ will go LOW, inhibiting further write operations.
+When $\overline{FF}$ is HIGH, the FIFO is not full.
+If no reads are performed after a reset (either $\overline{MRS}$ or $\overline{PRS}$ ), $\overline{FF}$ will go LOW after D writes to the FIFO (D = 16,384 for the IDT72261LA and 32,768 for the IDT72271LA).
 See Figure 7, Write Cycle and Full Flag Timing (IDT Standard Mode), for the relevant timing information.